kksvt/obrandomizer/esp/Readme.txt

 =============
 Changelog
 =============
+v1.1.0:
+* BACKWARDS CONFIG INCOMPATIBILITY: configs made for the previous versions of the mod will no longer be compatible with this version
+* added a GUI application to facilitate config creation
+* added oExcludeUnplayableItems - if it's set to 1, then armors marked as unplayable won't take part in the randomization
+* added a fixed seed option (oSeed).
+Leave it empty to have a random seed every launch
+* oRandContainers now has three options (0 - disabled, 1 - randomize every item into an item of the same time, 2 - randomize every item without restrictions) and is separate from actors' oRandInventory
+* fixed a minor bug in the oRandInventory 2 when randomizing bows and staves
+* oRandomizeAttrib and oRandomizeAttribEssential are now merged into one setting (oRandomizeAttrib; 0 - disabled, 1 - only non-essential, 2 - all)
+* removed a debug print previously displayed when re-enabling manually randomized creatures

 v1.0.5:
 * special thanks to razorblade457 for his bug reports and testing
 * added oSkipHorses (default 1) - if it's set to 1, then rideable creatures (mounts) will no longer take part in randomization, as I believe they are the root cause of many crashes/save corruption issues.
 Set to 0 at your own risk.